 Ingredient Notes:

-- Smoked Salmon - I use wild smoked salmon in this recipe.
-There isn't a huge flavor difference, but I try to avoid farmed fish.
+- Smoked Salmon – I use wild smoked salmon in this recipe.
+There isn’tt a huge flavor difference, but I try to avoid farmed fish.

-- Parmesan - I use grated and not shredded.
+- Parmesan Cheese – I use grated and not shredded.
+Use dairy-free Parmesan cheese.
+I like VioLife plant-based cheeses best.

-- Shiitake Mushrooms - Any mushroom is fine in this recipe.
+- Shiitake Mushrooms – Any mushroom is fine in this recipe, and you can use any vegetable you like.

 - White Wine – Use a cheap wine.
 There is no need to use expensive wine for cooking.

-Step 1: Heat olive oil in a cast-iron pan over medium heat for 1 minute.
-Add the arborio rice and cook the rice in the olive oil until all rice is coated.
-(About 2-3 minutes).
+Step 1: Heat the olive oil in a 12-inch cast-iron pan or large skillet with tall sides over medium heat for 1-2 minutes, allowing the skillet to get hot.
+Add the uncooked arborio rice to the pan and cook it until the rice is coated with the olive oil (about 2-3 minutes).

 Step 2: Add in the shiitake mushrooms, scallions, and white wine.
 Stir and cook for 3 minutes.

-Step 3: Add in salmon.
+Step 3: Chop the smoked salmon and add it to the skillet.
 Gradually add chicken stock to the pan, a little at a time.
+Turn the stove temperature down to medium-low.
 Add more liquid, a little at a time, as the liquid cooks down until the rice softens.
+Repeat until the rice is cooked.

 Cooking rice with wine adds flavor, but you can still get a lot of flavor if you omit the wine.

 You can use any protein you like in risotto.
-I also love using shrimp.
+I also love using shrimp and chicken.

 This is the first time that I’ve made/had smoked salmon, and this was a great recipe to start off with. simple and tasty!”